How to Transpose Data Frame in R

 Method 1: Using t()

-The t() function is mainly used for matrix, but we can use it on a data frame.
-The t() method first converts the data frame into the matrix, which may coerce all data to a single type (e.g., character), and then you convert it back to the data frame.
+The t() function is primarily used for matrices, but it can also be applied to a data frame.
+The t() method first converts the data frame into a matrix, which may coerce all data to a single type (e.g., character), and then converts it back to the data frame.

 While transposing, you need to keep in mind the following things:

-- By default, the t() function does not preserve the original data type of the data frame.
-If data types are mixed, t() will convert into character.
+1. By default, the t() function does not preserve the original data type of the data frame.
+If data types are mixed, t() will convert into a character.
 To fix this issue, we should use type.convert() or as.numeric() selectively to restore numeric types after transposition.

 Here is a code example: